An Alan Smithee Film: Burn Hollywood Burn: Plot

-As Challenger instructs security foreman Sam Rizzo (Harvey Weinstein) to organize a search for Smithee, he calls into Larry King and, in the middle of a mental breakdown, announces his intention to burn the film so it may not be released.
-At a gas station, he is spotted by Stagger Lee (Marcello Thedford), a member of the African American Guerilla Film Family, whom he quickly befriends.
-Smithee is put in touch with famed indie directors the Brothers brothers (Coolio and Chuck D), who relate to his plight and schedule a meeting with Glover and Edmunds to negotiate.
+As Challenger instructs security foreman Sam Rizzo to organize a search for Smithee, he calls into Larry King, and in the middle of a mental breakdown, announces his intention to burn the film so it may not be released.
+At a gas station, he is spotted by Stagger Lee, a member of the African American Guerilla Film Family, whom he quickly befriends.
+Smithee is put in touch with famed indie directors the Brothers brothers, who relate to his plight and schedule a meeting with Glover and Edmunds to negotiate.

 Glover offers the brothers a three-picture deal if they return the master as-is, but they refuse, insisting that Smithee be given final cut on Trio.
 Though claiming to accept this offer, Glover has Rizzo follow the brothers back to their house, where the police search for the master.
 Smithee exits through a back window and drives to the La Brea Tar Pits, where he finally burns the film as promised.
 He appears on Larry King again, in-person, to defend his actions, explaining that "they killed [Trio], I ended its suffering."

 Attorney Robert Shapiro negotiates for Smithee to be sent to a psychiatric hospital in England in lieu of criminal charges, as the King interview has led Smithee to be regarded as a hero by the public.
 Glover and Edmunds compete in a bidding war with producer Robert Evans to secure Smithee's life story for a film adaptation, which Smithee sells on the condition that the Brothers brothers direct with final cut.
 The producers decide that Smithee, with his newfound reputation, is now a valuable property, and offer him a film deal.
 At the hospital, Michelle reconciles with Smithee as he discusses plans for his new film, Duo.